A global archive of independent reviews of everything happening from the beginning of the millennium

-Once in the brain particulates may be the cause of silent strokes, mini-strokes, strokes, dementia and, as yet insufficiently researched, mental illnesses and brain cancers.
+Once in the brain particulates may be the cause of silent strokes, mini-strokes, major strokes, dementia and, as yet insufficiently researched, mental illnesses and brain cancers.
 Heart attacks and strokes are also known to have greater incidence in periods of high air pollution.

 Cholesterol is a pre-cursor for essential hormones like testosterone and the synthesis of vitamin D. It assists the functioning of the brain and if its level is too low life may be shortened.
 Its function is not dissimilar to that of the immune system and numerically based limits on its level in the blood, when imposed on a population, may be a danger to humanity.
 Immune system activity and cholesterol level vary from individual to individual.
 Cholesterol levels rise naturally with age because there is a greater need of the protection it affords.

 There does not appear to be much convincing evidence that statins benefit anyone other than those who have had heart attacks and in those cases the benefit does not derive from reducing cholesterol but because the drugs act in other ways.

 31 July 2017

 How does one sum this up?

 After decades of head in the sand it is now uncontested that transfats are killers.
 Margarines were never better for you than natural products like butter, olive oil and fish oils.